ukitazume/sysdigcloud-kubernetes/README.md

 #### NodePort

 Using a NodePort service the Kubernetes master will allocate a port on each node and will proxy that port (the same port number on every Node) towards the service.
+After this step, it should be possible to correctly fill all the parameters in the ConfigMap, such as `collector.endpoint`, `collector.port` and `api.url`.

 It is possible to create a NodePort service for Sysdig Cloud api and collector using kubectl and the templates in the sysdigcloud directory: